 In the vacation region of Heidiland, the destination management organization DMO is working together with the blockchain specialists from "Rell.io" and other technology and tourism partners on the world's first tourism blockchain, as Heidiland writes in a release.
 As part of the "HeidiCHain" project, a fully functional private blockchain environment is being created that is specifically tailored to the needs of a tourism region.

 How does a tourism blockchain work?

-Tourist-ID as "digital key" to the region
+Tourist ID as a "digital key" to the region

-The project is being implemented jointly by blockchain experts from "Rell.io", Heidiland Tourism, the economic partners TSO, Tourist-Data Shop and other external partners as well as the regional service providers.
+The project is being implemented jointly by blockchain experts from "Rell.io", Heidiland Tourism, the economic partners TSO, from Tourist-Data Shop and other external partners as well as the regional service providers.
 The new solution with the first applications should be available to guests for the first time in the winter season 21/22.